Fall – Late Start Courses

 Credits: 4 Focuses on the alterations in physiological, cellular, and biochemical processes, the associated homeostatic responses, and the manifestations of disease.
 Prior knowledge of cellular biology, anatomy, and physiology is essential for the study of pathophysiology.

 Credits: 3 Emphasizes effective business writing and covers letters, memoranda, reports, application letters, and resumes.
 Includes the fundamentals of business communication and an introduction to international communication.
+This online course is now offered by Colorado Online.
+For more information on course availability and registration, please contact your home college’s Advising or Registration department.

 Credits: 5 Includes the study of measurements, atomic theory, chemical bonding, nomenclature, stoichiometry, solutions, acid and base, gas laws, and condensed states.
 Laboratory experiments demonstrate the above concepts qualitatively and quantitatively.
 Designed for non-science majors, students in occupational and health programs, or students with no chemistry background.~~This course is one of the Statewide Guaranteed Transfer